WoW: The War Within DPS tier list for Patch 11.0.2 with Hero Talents

 Resource generation is a little more tricky to manage but this has actually encouraged players to take full advantage of all of their abilities, rather than locking into a spammy rotation.
 The emphasis has also been taken away from Breath of Sindragosa somewhat, again making for a healthy overall feel for the spec that significantly outperforms its earlier versions.

-Perhaps upsettingly for those who couldn’t wait to play it, the Rider of the Apocalypse Hero Talents don’t have the mechanical clout to back up the fantastic theme.
-Deathbringer is the best option for Frost DK right now, adding meaningful boosts to how the spec plays without tacking on buffs that feel out of place.
+The Rider of the Apocalypse Hero Talents now have some of the mechanical clout required to back up the fantastic theme.
+Despite that, Deathbringer is still the best option for Frost DK right now, adding meaningful boosts to how the spec plays without tacking on buffs that feel out of place.
 Rider of the Apocalypse’s reliance on RNG is also an issue, and your damage will be much more consistent when specced into the Deathbringer tree.

 A-Tier